acres scheme

 ADDITIONAL INFORMATION

-We’ve done a summary to clear out some of your doubts about the scheme with relevant links and contact information attached.
+We’ve done a summary to clear out some of your doubts about the scheme.
+Attached are relevant links and contact information.

 There are two options you can apply to.
 Below you have the basic information of each: